 Access to clean water is a fundamental human right.

-Increasing demand, coupled with changing weather patterns, are placing many global water reserves under greater strain.
+Increasing demand, coupled with changing weather patterns, are placing many global water reserves under increasing strain.

-By 2050, an estimated additional 1.0-1.3 billion people will be living in areas with over-exploited water conditions.
+By 2050, an estimated additional 1.8 billion people may be living in water-stressed areas.

 The International Food Policy Research Institute estimates that water stress will put 45% of GDP at risk by 2050.